Thumbprint Cookies

 How To Make Thumbprint Cookies

-- Knead into a smooth dough ball.
-You can do this by hand or start out with an electric mixer.
-Once the dough begins to clump, it's easy to shape it into a smooth dough ball.
+2. Knead into a smooth dough ball.
+You can do this by hand or start with an electric mixer.
+Once the dough clumps, it’s easy to shape into a smooth dough ball.

 You can easily double-batch this recipe.
 Why?
 Because if your family is anything like mine, Thumbprint Cookies will be a favorite and one of the first cookies to ‘disappear.’